 Procedures at the STI-VS

 The STI-VS is an application server that performs the function of the verification service defined in IETF RFC 8224 [Ref 13].
 In the context emergency calling, the STI-VS provides verification services applicable to emergency calls destined for PSAPs that are served by an NG9-1-1 Emergency Services Network and callback calls destined for the emergency caller.
-Assuming the Ms reference point, upon receiving an HTTP verificationRequest associated with an emergency (9-1-1) origination from an entry IBCF in the IMS NG9-1-1 Emergency Services Network (for emergency originations) or an HTTP verificationRequest or SIP INVITE from the emergency caller’s home network (for callback calls), the STI-VS retrieves the certificate referenced by the “x5u” field in the PASSporT protected header from the STI-CR.
-The STI-VS follows the basic certificate path processing as described in IETF RFC 5280, Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile [Ref 9], following the chain until the root is reached.
+The STI-VS can receive a verification request in one of two ways: by receiving an HTTP verificationRequest associated with an emergency (9-1-1) origination via the Ms reference point from an entry IBCF in the IMS NG9-1-1 Emergency Services Network (for emergency originations), or by receiving an HTTP verificationRequest or SIP INVITE from the emergency caller’s home network (for callback calls).
+The STI-VS retrieves the certificate referenced by the “x5u” field in the PASSporT protected header from the STI-CR, and follows the basic certificate path processing as described in IETF RFC 5280, Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile [Ref 9], following the chain until the root is reached.
 The STI-VS ensures that the root certificate is on the list of trusted Secure Telephone Identity Certification Authorities (STI-CAs).
 The STI-VS validates that the PASSporT information provided in the Identity headers contained in the verificationRequest includes the SHAKEN claims and “rph” claim.
-The verifier shall also follow the IETF RFC 8224-defined [Ref 13] verification procedures to check the corresponding date, origination and destination identities, with the restrictions specified in ATIS-1000074-E [Ref 5].
+The verifier shall also follow the verification procedures defined in IETF RFC 8224 [Ref 13] to check the corresponding date, origination and destination identities, with the restrictions specified in ATIS-1000074-E [Ref 5].
 The STI-VS will return “verstatValue” parameters in the HTTP verificationResponse or ‘verstat’ parameters in a SIP INVITE to convey the results of the verification.
 (See Clauses 5.4.1 and 5.4.2 for further details.)
 The STI-VS may include another appropriate indicator (not defined in this document) in the verificationResponse based on interactions with the CVT.
 The STI-VS must be invoked prior to terminating call processing associated with the emergency call.

 Procedures at the P-CSCF